This is my story. It isn't pretty, but it's true.

 Coming to America

 Due to family reasons, I moved to the United States in 2014.
-I never got to see the fruits of my activism in Brazil, only from a distance.
-Upon arriving here, I was in shock to find a country yearning for policies that my home country was struggling to get away from.
-I remembered how I felt as a woman in a socialist country and how I never wanted to feel that way again.
+I never got to see the fruits of my activism in Brazil in person, only from a distance.
+Upon arriving here, I was in shock to find a country yearning for the policies that my home country was struggling to get away from.
+I remembered how I felt as a woman in a Socialist country and how I never wanted to feel that way again.